jercul79/geany-plugin-purdy/README.md

-# geany-plugin-purdy

 ## Purdy plugin
-This linux only geany plugin puts a tree browser on the sidebar.
+This linux only Geany plugin puts a tree browser on the sidebar.

 ## Features
 * The SVN revision of the files listed in the sidebar